-This urban fantasy was published by Gollancz on November 13, 2014 and has 377 pages.
+This urban fantasy that was published by Gollancz on November 13, 2014 and has 377 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Midnight Riot, Moon Over Soho, Whispers Under Ground, Broken Homes, The Hanging Tree
+Other books by this author which I have reviewed include Midnight Riot, Moon Over Soho, Whispers Under Ground, Broken Homes, The Hanging Tree

 Fifth in the PC Peter Grant urban fantasy series (a.k.a., Rivers of London) and revolving around Peter Grant, a magics apprentice within the police.
 This action takes place in Herefordshire.